Create a Reddit account? Check.

 One tool you can use to figure out the best time to post on Reddit is Delay’s Subreddit Traffic Analysis tool, which generates an easy-to-understand visual of the best days and times to post on a particular sub.

 Later for Reddit offers something similar.
 Their Subreddit Top Post Analysis tool breaks down the number of top posts created per specific hour and day.
-Use it to figure out when the most successful content on a sub were posted so you can follow suit.
+Use the Redditlater analysis tool to figure out when the most successful content on a sub were posted so you can follow suit.

 What to post on Reddit